 Kaal Bhairav statue is a black stone sculpture with a hideous expression.
 He wears a crown made of gems and skulls, white eyes and canine teeth bursting, several hands hold a sword, an ax, a shield, and a skull, and stepped on a corpse.
 This idol is the most terrifying incarnation of Lord Shiva, and most Nepalese believe that if you tell a lie in front of the Kaal Bhairav statue, there will be an unscheduled scourge in the future.
 It used to be a place to swear.

-Attraction Level: World cultural heritage
+Attraction Level: World Heritage Site

 Ticket Price: 250Rs/2USD